 However, it could also suggest that whatever the outcome of the situation, the whole process will contribute to your spiritual growth.
 The outcome may not have been what was desired, but ultimately, it will carry a certain lesson that in retrospect will be clearer.

-The Hierophant Reversed in the Outcome Position
+The Hierophant Reversed as an Outcome

 Even reversed, the Hierophant here shows a personal spiritual development that will build your inner strength.